mateusjunges/laravel-kafka/README.md

 Kafka::publishOn('broker', 'topic')->withMessage($message);
 ```

-The `withMessageKey` method sets only a key in your message.
+The `withBodyKey` method sets only a key in your message.

 ```php
 use Junges\Kafka\Facades\Kafka;